 The Cardinals minicamp ended Thursday, but it was an important time for the team’s rookies to get a lot of work with the veterans.

-This is the sixth in a series that looks at 2021 rookies and the fourth of the team’s seven draft picks: Duke outside linebacker Victor Dimukeje.
+This is the fifth in a series that looks at 2021 rookies and the third of the team’s seven draft picks: Central Florida cornerback Tay Gowan.

-The story includes a video analysis of Dimukeje from Ric Serritella of NFL Draft Bible.
+The story includes a video analysis of Gowan from Ric Serritella of NFL Draft Bible.